Microscopy: Nikon LV100ND Optical Microscope

 Both the Flexible and Nanopatterning Cleanrooms have a Nikon LV100ND.

-Flexible Cleanroom: Tom Carver
+Flexible Cleanroom: nano-fcr-staff@lists.stanford.edu

 Nanopatterning Cleanroom: nano-npc-staff@lists.stanford.edu